-Assessment Type

-Purpose

-The purpose and benefit of the class guizzes is to provide the students with regular feedback on student learning.
+Assessment Type Purpose Quiz The purpose and benefit of the class quizzes is to provide the students with regular feedback on student learning.
 The test highlights areas of concern and may stimulate discussion with tutors and lecturers.

-Description

-There will be two guizzes, weighing 15% each.
+Description There will be two quizzes, weighing 15% each.

+Weighting 30%

-Weighting Due Date
+Due Date Week 6 and Week 10

-Submission Method

-In Class
+Submission Method In Class

-Assessment Criteria
+Assessment Criteria To be advised in Canvas.

+Return Method In Class

-In Class Return Method Feedback Provided In Class
+Feedback Provided In Class

+Opportunity to Students WILL NOT be given the opportunity to reattempt this assessment.

+Reattempt